-Two Cochrane reviews, one judged at high quality (Santos 2015) and one judged at moderate quality (Chaparro 2013), included evidence on the effects of opioids compared to placebo.
+Two Cochrane Reviews included evidence on the effects of opioids compared to placebo (Chaparro 2013; Santos 2015).
+Santos 2015 was judged to be of high quality and Chaparro 2013 judged to be of moderate quality.
 Chaparro 2013 included 15 trials with a total sample size of 5540 participants with chronic LBP.
-Santos 2015 included 4 trials with a total sample size of 4094 participants with chronic musculoskeletal pain (e.g., chronic LBP, osteoarthritis).
+Santos 2015 included 4 trials with a total sample size of 4094 participants with chronic musculoskeletal pain (e.g. chronic LBP, osteoarthritis).
 Neither review aimed to identify studies including participants with acute LBP.

-Pain: Santos 2015 reported the results of one study (one comparison, n = 637) investigating tapentadol compared to placebo.
-The review reported a small between group difference favouring tapentadol (MD of -0.80 on a 0 to 10 pain intensity scale (95% CI -1.22 to -0.38)), which we rated as high certainty evidence.
-Chaparro 2013 reported a pooled analyses for tramadol (five studies, five comparisons, n = 1378) and strong opioids (six studies, six comparisons, n = 1887) compared to placebo.
-The review reported a medium between group difference favouring tramadol (SMD of -0.55 (95% CI -0.66 to -0.44, I2 = 85.88)) and small between group difference favouring strong opioids (SMD -0.43 (95% CI -0.52 to -0.33, I2 = 0)), which they rated at low and moderate certainty evidence respectively.
-Chaparro 2013 also reported a pooled analysis for buprenorphine (two studies, two comparisons, n = 653) compared to placebo which we reanalysed following the detection of an error.
-The review found a small between group difference favouring buprenorphine (SMD -0.41 (-0.57 to -0.26, I2 = 0)), which we rated as very low certainty evidence.
+Pain: Santos 2015 reported the results of one study (one comparison, 637 participants) investigating tapentadol compared to placebo.
+The review reported a small between-group difference favouring tapentadol (MD of -0.80 on a 0 to 10 pain intensity scale (higher scores indicate worse pain) (95% CI -1.22 to -0.38)), which we rated as high-certainty evidence.
+Chaparro 2013 reported a pooled analyses for tramadol (five studies, five comparisons, 1378 participants) and strong opioids (six studies, six comparisons, 1887 participants) compared to placebo.
+The review reported a medium between-group difference favouring tramadol (SMD -0.55, 95% CI -0.66 to -0.44; $I^2 = 86\%$ ) and small between-group difference favouring strong opioids (SMD -0.43, 95% CI -0.52 to -0.33; $I^2 =$ 0%), which they rated at low- and moderate-certainty evidence respectively.
+Chaparro 2013 also reported a pooled analysis for buprenorphine (two studies, two comparisons, 653 participants) compared to placebo, which we reanalysed following the detection of an error.
+The review found a small between-group difference favouring buprenorphine (SMD -0.41, 95% CI -0.57 to -0.26; $I^2 = 0\%$ ), which we rated as very low-certainty evidence.

-Both reviews Chaparro 2013 and Santos 2015 also reported responder analyses for pain intensity.
-Santos 2015 reported the results of one study (one comparison, n = 632) investigating tapentadol compared to placebo.
-The review reported an increased risk for a 50% reduction in pain intensity favouring tapentadol (RR of 1.43 (95% CI 1.07 to 1.91)), which we rated as high certainty evidence.
-Chaparro 2013 reported a pooled analysis of two studies investigated buprenorphine compared to placebo (two comparisons, n = 594).
-The review reported an increased likelihood for a 30% reduction in pain intensity favouring buprenorphine (OR of 1.49 (95% CI 1.08 to 2.06, $I^2 = 69.25$), which we rated as low certainty evidence.
-The same review also reported the results for one study (one comparison, n = 498) comparing buprenorphine to placebo.
-The review reported an increased likelihood of experiencing a 50% reduction in pain favouring buprenorphine (OR of 1.39 (95% CI 0.97 to 1.99)), which we rated as low certainty evidence.
-Finally, Chaparro 2013 reported a pooled analysis of three studies (three comparisons, n = 819) investigating strong opioids compared to placebo.
-The review reported an increased likelihood in experiencing a 30% reduction in pain intensity favouring strong opioids (OR of 1.91 (95% CI 1.41 to 2.58, $I^2 = 38.47$)), which they rated as moderate certainty evidence.
-The same review reported a pooled analysis of two studies (two comparison, n = 750) comparing strong opioids to placebo.
-The review reported an increased likelihood in experiencing a 50% reduction in pain intensity favouring strong opioids (OR of 1.89 (95% CI 1.34 to 2.66)), which they rated as very low certainty evidence.
+Both reviews also reported responder analyses for pain intensity.
+Santos 2015 reported the results of one study (one comparison, 632 participants) investigating tapentadol compared to placebo.
+The review reported a higher chance for a 50% reduction in pain intensity for tapentadol compared to placebo (RR 1.43, 95% CI 1.07 to 1.9), which we rated as highcertainty evidence.
+Chaparro 2013 reported a pooled analysis of two studies investigated buprenorphine compared to placebo (two comparisons, 594 participants).
+The review reported an increased likelihood of a 30% reduction in pain intensity favouring buprenorphine (OR 1.49, 95% CI 1.08 to 2.06; $I^2 = 69\%$ ), which we rated as low-certainty evidence.
+The same review also reported the results for one study (one comparison, 498 participants) comparing buprenorphine to placebo.
+The review reported an increased likelihood of experiencing a 50% reduction in pain favouring buprenorphine (OR 1.39, 95% CI 0.97 to 1.99), which we rated as low-certainty evidence.
+Finally, Chaparro 2013 reported a pooled analysis of three studies (three comparisons, 819 participants) investigating strong opioids compared to placebo.
+The review reported an increased likelihood of experiencing a 30% reduction in pain intensity favouring strong opioids (OR 1.91, 95% CI 1.41 to 2.58; $I^2 = 38\%$ ), which they rated as moderatecertainty evidence.
+The same review reported a pooled analysis of two studies (two comparison, 750 participants) comparing strong opioids to placebo.
+The review reported an increased likelihood in experiencing a 50% reduction in pain intensity favouring strong opioids (OR 1.89, 95% CI 1.34 to 2.66), which they rated as very low-certainty evidence.